metacpan/metacpan-cpan-extracted/distros/A/App-GHPT/README.md

 # SETUP

-## hub
+## GitHub config

-You should first set up `hub`.
-It's available at [https://hub.github.com](https://hub.github.com) and has installation instructions there.
+You'll need to tell git about your GitHub account:

-After installation, tell git config about it and check that it's working.
+    git config --global submit-work.github.token gh_ae158fa0dc6570c8403f04bd35738d81

-    git config --global --add hub.host github.com
+This is a GitHub personal access token.

-    hub issue
+You can alternatively provide the token via the `GITHUB_TOKEN` environment variable.

-(You'll need your GitHub and/or GHE credentials.)
+For compatibility with prior versions, the configuration file for `hub` will be used if the above are not set.

-## pt config
+## Pivotal Tracker config

-You'll also need to tell git about your PT account:
+You'll also need to tell git about your Pivotal Tracker account:

     git config --global submit-work.pivotaltracker.username thor
     git config --global submit-work.pivotaltracker.token ae158fa0dc6570c8403f04bd35738d81